kesha-antonov/react-native-trueconf-sdk/README.md

 Enables or disables fade transition when call window hides.

-To use fade out animation this code to `MainActivity.kt`:
+To use fade out animation add this code to `MainActivity.kt`:

 ```kotlin
 class MainActivity : ReactActivity() {